BendingBender/Object.assign/README.md

 [![browser support][testling-png]][testling-url]
 -->

-An Object.assign shim.
-Works in browsers and node/io.js.
-Shims only when necessary.
+An Object.assign shim for ES5-compliant environments (browsers/node.js/io.js).
+Is applied
+only when needed with a few exceptions for non-compliant implementations.

 Takes a minimum of 2 arguments: `target` and `source`.
 Takes a variable sized list of source arguments - at least 1, as many as you want.